jayqi/reprexlite/README.md

 Optional dependencies can be specified using the ["extras" mechanism](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras), e.g., `reprexlite[pygments]`.
 Available extras are:

 - `black` : for optionally autoformatting your code
-- `pygmens` : for syntax highlighting and the RTF venue
+- `pygments` : for syntax highlighting and the RTF venue

 ### Development version